 Popularity Redo: The show was a series of advertisements for Nickelodeon before becoming a series.
 Many of the one-minute shorts were expanded or reworked into half-hour episodes throughout the show's run.

 Showrunners McRobb and Viscardi would cast Damian Young (Bus Driver Stu) in their show The War Next Door, as well as the film Snow Day (which was proposed as a Pete & Pete movie originally, see below for more details).
-Bob Mittenthal, who wrote a couple of episodes, would also go on to co-create KaBlam! with McRobb and Viscardi.
+Bob Mittenthal, who wrote a couple of episodes (and was one of the driving forces behind Nick during the era- having started as a producer on Double Dare (1986)), would also go on to co-create KaBlam! with McRobb and Viscardi.
 By a startling coincidence, Rick Gomez (Endless Mike) was cast in KaBlam! for one of their regular shorts, Sniz and Fondue— without any of the three knowing about it until production started.

 Also, surprisingly, Scrubs.
 Several longtime members of Pete & Pete's production crew ended up working on the show, including P&P's director of photography Michael Spillman, who would direct over a dozen Scrubs episodes.
 David Martel, the actor who played Teddy on P&P, also had a couple of bit roles sprinkled throughout and when you consider how much of the show's style is eerily reminiscent of P&P (first-person narration with ending realization, absurdist humor and characters, emphasis on music, etc.), it's almost an adult Spiritual Successor.